wavemaker/docs/learn/how-tos/azure-repos-vcs.md

 ![azure organization settings](/learn/assets/azure-repos-image2.png)

-In the above image make sure that Use the new URL is enabled.
+Make sure to enable ``Use the new URL``.

 ## User Name
-It must be the account user name.
+Must be the account user name.

 ## Private AccessToken
 Access token for azure repos must contain Full access to the user.